anornkun/ecash_node_tools/README.md

 ###  automatically run script every hour

-The script adds an entry to the crontab scheduler to call the upgrade.sh script every hour.
+The schedule.sh script adds an entry to the crontab scheduler to call the upgrade.sh script every hour.
 The node is automatically upgraded if a new version is found on the Bitcoin ABC site.
 Also, in the case of a server reboot, the node is restarted (to be confirmed).
 The output of the upgrade.sh calls is logged in ecash_node_tools/log.txt.

 run the script: